 A Blue Plaque promotes the history of a building and some of its notable inhabitants.
 It is also a recognised symbol of national English heritage and has been successively run by the Royal Society of Arts, the London County Council, the Greater London Council and, since 1986, English Heritage.

 The national plaque scheme commemorated the link between notable figures of the past and the buildings in which they lived and worked.
 It was a uniquely successful means of connecting people and places across Britain.
-Due to funding restrictions, English Heritage closed the national scheme in 2007 and are now closing the London scheme.
-The key objective of the British Plaque Trust (BPT) is to resurrect this national scheme which commemorates the lives and successes of notable figures by recognising the buildings and places which they inhabited.
+The key objective of the British Plaque Trust (BPT) is to commemorate the lives and successes of notable figures by recognising the buildings and places which they inhabited.

 The scheme is an endorsement of British innovation, creativity and success throughout history.

 We would be delighted to hear from you if you wish to attend some of the special days being organised, or if you might consider sponsoring or generally supporting the new endeavours of the British Plaque Trust.

 The lengthy process of selecting locations for future blue plaques involves many individual steps and each step must receive approval before moving forward.
 In addition, there is the cost of the plaque itself: obviously each one is unique.
 Individual sponsors are required to cover the schemes funding because it is a charity.
 Each plaque requires an initial proposer, a researcher, and a committee to manage the various applications (not all proposals will be suitable after research), the research of the building, its occupants and the commemorated subject.